Google Cloud reimagines how to build an ABM program

 It is easy to get caught up in planning what your perfect program should look like and mapping your process, but there comes a point when things just need to get done.
 It's better to accept you’re not going to get it right the first time and build in a culture of breaking things down and building back better.
 Living proof of this can be found at Google Cloud.

-As Akriti Gupta, Google Cloud’s Global Head of Account-based Marketing, explained in a keynote speech with her colleague Pagely Tucker at ITSMA’s Marketing Vision 2021, a culture of experimentation is critical to success.
+As Akriti Gupta, Google Cloud’s Global Head of Account-Based Marketing, explained in a keynote speech with her colleague Pagely Tucker at Momentum ITSMA’s Marketing Vision 2021, a culture of experimentation is critical to success.

 “We first set up our ABM program in early 2020,” she said.
 “And it didn’t go well.
 We rushed into execution and didn’t get the results we hoped for.
 That caused us to rethink the whole program and we launched again in June 2021 with our version 2.0.